Prix mondial Cino Del Duca: Origins and operations

-It was established in 1969 in France by Simone Del Duca (1912–2004) to continue the work of her husband, publishing magnate Cino Del Duca (1899–1967).
+It was established in 1969 in France by French businesswoman Simone Del Duca (1912–2004) to continue the work of her Italian-born French husband, publishing magnate Cino Del Duca (1899–1967).

 The award recognizes an author whose work constitutes, in a scientific or literary form, a message of modern humanism.
 The award's prize has been valued as high as 300,000 € over the years; in 2016 it was 200,000.

 In 1975, Madame Del Luca established the Simone and Cino Del Duca Foundation for a variety of philanthropic purposes and it assumed responsibility for the award.
 Following her death in 2004, the foundation was placed under the auspices of the Institut de France.